lboyd93/rshell/README.md

 * Rshell works with comments in the command line and also multple flags.

-* It is capable of I/O redirection using >>, >, and <
+* It is capable of I/O redirection using >>, >, and <.

-* Rshell works with piping two programs together
+* Rshell works with piping two or more  programs together.

 ## Add Ons ##